 General

 Bewick's Wren: Small wren with unstreaked, gray to red-brown upperparts and plain white underparts.
 White eyebrows are conspicuous.
 Tail is long and white-edged with dark bars.
+Eastern populations are red-brown, Northwestern birds are more brown, and Western Interior birds are gray-brown.
 Sexes are similar.

 Range and Habitat

-Bewick's Wren: Resident in British Columbia and the western and southern U.S. Eastern birds spend winters in the Gulf coast states.
+Bewick's Wren: Resident from British Columbia south to Baja California and east to Arkansas.
+Birds breeding further north and east migrate to the western Gulf Coast states for the winter.
 Preferred habitats include thickets, brush piles, hedgerows, open woodlands, and scrubby areas, often near streams.

 Breeding and Nesting